benowe1717/qualys-qsc/README.md

 - To create and tag users, run the program like this:
 `python3 main.py --create-and-tag --file /some/path/to/your/users.txt`

+- To reset a user's password, you can do something like this:
+`python3 main.py --reset-password quays1234 quays2345 quays3456`

 ## Contributing to Qualys QSC